-The Odeonsplatz, was the brain child of Ludwig I. He envisioned the square as a grand entrance into Munich, marking the city’s main thoroughfare, the Ludwigstraße.
+The Odeonsplatz was the brainchild of Ludwig I. He envisioned the square as a grand entrance into Munich, marking the city’s main thoroughfare, the Ludwigstraße.
 Flanked by Neo-Classical buildings, Ludwigstraße is a feast for the eyes in itself.
 Today, Ludwig sits atop his horse facing the street.

 As you pass the monument, you’ll see the Feldherrnhalle, a loggia that seems like something straight out of Florence.
 Created as a focal point for Odeonsplatz, the loggia honors Bavarian heroes.

 Walking along the Ludwigstraße, you’ll come across Siegestor – a triumphal arch with three grand arches.
-Commissioned by King Ludwig I, as was the fashion of the day, the arch was completed in 1850 and is modelled on the Arch of Constantine in Rome.
+Commissioned by King Ludwig I, as was the fashion of the day, the arch was completed in 1850 and is modeled on the Arch of Constantine in Rome.

 Peterskirche (St Peter’s Church)

 A church has stood in this spot since the 11th century.
 The church you see today has undergone reconstructions and extensions over the centuries, leaving it a fusion of styles.
 Gothic, Renaissance, Baroque and Rococo elements blend to create the church we see today.
 For great views of the city, you can climb the 299 steps, which isn’t as hard as I imagined it to be.
 The views are amazing and definitely worth the climb.

 Chances are that if you’re strolling around the Old Town, you’ll find your way to the Viktualienmarkt.
 As the oldest and most picturesque Munich market, this is a lively place.
 Do a little shopping, people watching and sit down to enjoy a beer with a snack.